 CMU leads the way in research to sustain and manage the world's largest supply of fresh water, with \$30 million from the U.S. Environmental Protection Agency to monitor and assess Great Lakes coastal wetlands.
+Biology professor Kevin Pangle leads CMU's

-CMU's Institute for Great Lakes Research is led by biology professor Don Uzarski.
+Institute for Great Lakes Research (IGLR).
 Each year, hundreds of CMU students participate in hands-on research activities in IGLR labs and at CMU's Beaver Island Biological Station.